dpwgc/easierweb/README.md

 ### Framework offers two different styles of use

 #### Basic usage: like gin and echo
-#### Easier usage: like spring boot ( more concise way to write API )
+#### Easier usage: like spring boot ( more concise way to write API handle )

 ### Basic usage

-* api handle function have only one context parameter
+* API handle function have only one context parameter.

 ```go
 package main